 Apply for funds in our research foundation

 The Lantmännen Research Foundation has an open call for proposals each fall.
-The application system is currently closed for this application period.
+This year the application system is open from September 1st, 8:00am and closes on October 2nd, 03:00pm.
 Grants are announced in early December.
-Instructions on how to make an application can be found in the foundation portal.
+Instructions on how to make an application can be found in the reserach portal.
 For questions regarding the application process, please contact the coordinators of the different focus areas below.

 All granted foundation projects needs to provide a status report one to two times per year.
 When the project is finished, a final report is to be submitted.

 If there is an interest in discussing an idea or idea draft it’s possible to do so throughout the year.
 We are also interested in thesis projects, feasibility studies and pilot projects within our three focus areas.

 The direction and purpose of the research foundation

 Through the Lantmännen Research Foundation, we want to create an opportunity to identify and develop innovative solutions in the areas where Lantmännen operates.
 The goal of the research is to implement the results, either in the form of increased knowledge, or directly in our business or on our owners' farms.

 The type of projects that can receive funding is described in the foundation’s purpose paragraph: